AllenDowney/ThinkDataStructures/day05/README.md

 ### Code

 Write a couple of sentences describing the main purpose of a hash function.
 Are there any requirements or limitations when hashing?
+Find at least one problem with SillyString's hash function.

-Finish the implementation of MyHashMap (ch.
-15.3-15.4):
+Finish the implementation of these methods in MyHashMap:
-* Fill in the body of `containsKey`
-* Fill in the body of `containsValue()`
-* Fill in the body of `rehash()`
+* `containsKey(Integer key)` return true if key is in map
+* `containsValue(Integer value)` return true if value is in map
+* `put(Integer key, Integer value)` add a new key-value pair to the map
+* `remove(Integer key)` remove and return the key-value pair associated with the given key
+* `rehash()` when the map has too many values, resize and copy all old elements into new map

-Briefly describe the key differences and improvements between MyLinearMap and MyHashMap?
+Briefly describe the key differences and improvements between MyLinearMap and MyHashMap.

 ## Problems